John Proctor Is the Villain: Film adaptation

-On July 18, 2025, it was announced that Universal Pictures successfully outbid other studios for the rights to the play, which will be adapted by Bellflower into a feature film.
+On July 18, 2025, it was announced that Universal Pictures successfully outbid other studios for the rights to the play, which will be adapted by Belflower into a feature film.
 Tina Fey, Eric Gurian, Marc Platt, Adam Siegel and Jared LeBoff are producing, and actress Sadie Sink is an executive producer.
+Taymor, who directed the original play, signed on as director.